-Entities that hold an AFS licence with an authorisation to deal in a financial product for managing financial risk (that is not a financial product specified in s764A of the Corporations Act) will fall within this subsector-for example, providers of mutual risk products.
+Entities that hold an AFS licence with an authorisation to deal in a financial product for managing financial risk (that is not a financial product specified

 In 2019-20, we will focus on reducing the sale of inappropriate products to consumers, and the extent of inappropriate outcomes from products.
 We will monitor the compliance of risk management product providers through supervision and surveillances and other actions, using our threats, harms and behaviours framework to identify and describe regulatory risks and determine appropriate actions.